maxsilvauk/react-spotify-player-backend/README.md

  Requests are simple json objects sent in header.

  # How does it do?
  Backend communicates with Spotify API, authenticate with API using SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET as credentials.
 ID and Secret can be stored in local linux session or server.js file.
 I am using in file settings, and yes there is example for session storage on linux system.
+After starting the server it will tell you to open url in your browser ex. http://yr-domain.com/login
+It will ask you to approwe connection with app.

+Server gets OAuth access_token and refresh_token.
+Refresh token is used to get new fresh access_token and server takes care of that for you.
+There is a cronjob which ping spotify server every 55 minutes and ask for new refreshed token.
+Once when token is received, it is stored in lacal memory and used in server app.
+To stop, just terminate nodejs server app.

  # Store settings in Linux terminal

     export SPOTIFY_CLIENT_ID=XXXX